 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Choosing the right life insurance policy is important.
-Understanding the difference between term and whole life insurance is a valuable part of the decision.
-At Aflac, we offer a variety of life insurance plans to help meet your specific needs.
+Choosing the right life insurance policy is important, and understanding the difference between term and whole life insurance is a valuable part of the decision.
+At Aflac, we offer a variety of life insurance plans for individuals and families, including term and whole life policies to help meet your specific needs.
+Read on to learn the differences between term vs. whole life insurance to decide which type of coverage is right for you and your loved ones.

 3.5 Min Read